Cabzla/LED_OLED_ESP32/README.md

 - AZ-Delivery 0.91 inch OLED I2C display with 128x32 pixels
 - Breadboard and jumper wires

+### Android Client

+The Client for the ESP32 can be found in the following repository: [ESP32 LED and Display Controller](https://github.com/Cabzla/LED_OLED_Control)

 ### Software Requirements

 - Arduino IDE